Skip Navigation

 Mel Gosling – Membership Secretary

-Mel manages member registrations and membership renewals, which includes maintaining accurate and up-to-date membership records.
+Mel manages member registrations through our online booking system and membership renewals, which includes maintaining accurate and up-to-date membership records.